JaviFuentes94/JaviFuentes94.github.io/blog/_posts/2021-03-23-Lessons-promoting-side-project.md

   overlay_filter: 0.5
 ---

 A couple of weeks ago, I finally pushed my first side project, [clipplayground.co](https://www.clipplayground.co).
-My motivation was creating a product end to end, so not only taking care of the code, but also learn a bit of marketing, design, UX, etc. As an engineer with no experience on those areas the idea can sound daunting, but as anything that put us out of our comfort zone, there are a lot of learnings.
+My motivation was creating a product end to end, so not only taking care of the code, but also to learn a bit of marketing, design, UX, etc. As an engineer with no experience on those areas the idea can sound daunting, but like anything that puts us out of our comfort zone, there are a lot of learnings.
 These are some of them:
 ## What I built
 Clip playground is a simple interface that allows you to test [OpenAI's machine learning model CLIP](https://openai.com/blog/clip/) from the comfort of your browser.
-The motivation behind it was that there is a lot of potential using CLIP in a lot of products out of the box, no training required.
+The motivation behind it was that there is a lot of potential using CLIP in products out of the box, no training required.
 It is the closest in the computer vision field to GPT3.
 However, people turning these technologies into products are usually not the ones comfortable with tweaking some Pytorch scripts and huge models.
 That's why I felt that giving the people a simple, ready-to-use UI could help developing new products based on CLIP.

 <figure>
   <img src="{{site.url}}/assets/images/posts/Lessons-promoting-side-project/clipplayground_screenshot.png" alt="clipplayground_screenshot"/>